-Call your GP or contact a CBAC in the first instance.
+Call Healthline of your doctor in the first instance.
 If transport to an assessment centre is a challenge, your healthcare provider can discuss options with you, including the possibility of home-based testing if that is available.

 Should everyone with flu-like symptoms be tested for COVID-19?

-It is important that people discuss the need for testing with their GP or health professional.
-Patients need to meet the current case definition – to be swabbed or tested.
+It is important that people discuss the need for testing with Healthline or their doctor.

 How is the test done?

 (Video produced by Raukura Hauora o Tainui and presented by Dr Mataroria Lyndon via Procare Health)

 How long will it take to get my results?